westhom/semantic_sabotage/README.md

 ## Installation

-+ Clone the repo and duplicate fill_firstname_lastname.js, change the name to yours.
++ Fork and clone the repo.

 + Enable Apache and PHP (instructions linked above).